Castiron Steak

 About this Recipe

-If you really want to step up your steak game try making a mushroom and butter sauce to serve with your steak.
-After cooking your steaks turn skillet down to medium low.
-Add a cup of sliced mushrooms and sauté in the beef drippings till browned and reduced.
-Add some fresh herbs like thyme, garlic chives or finely diced rosemary and add 3 tbsp of butter toss till butter is melted and spoon over each steak.
+If you really want to step up your steak game, try making a mushroom and butter sauce to serve with your steak.
+After cooking your steaks, turn the skillet down to medium-low.
+Add a cup of sliced mushrooms and sauté in the beef drippings until browned and reduced.
+Add some fresh herbs like thyme, garlic chives, or finely diced rosemary, and add 3 tablespoons of butter.
+Toss until the butter is melted and spoon over each steak.
 YUM!!!

-This is a recipe is more about technique than just ingredients.
+This recipe is more about technique than just ingredients.

-Equipment / Tools / Ingredients Used in Recipe
+Essential Equipment Tools and Ingredients for This Recipe

 Meat Tenderizer